 We want to know what God’s testimony is; we want to know God’s thoughts, to have the mind of Christ, and be taught the things of God by the Spirit of God.
 We do not want to entertain preconceived human ideas – human wisdom or the wisdom of this world.
 And here we must be careful, because holding to human perceptions and building a case for our thoughts by manipulating enough scripture, as we are often guilty of doing, is an easy road to follow.

 Generally speaking, all priesthood is mediatorial – it is the representation of the weak and infirmed before God.
 In order to have a discussion of the priesthood of Christ, what it is and what it does, and for whom it has its representation, there are a number of scriptures we will have to consider.
-What we need to also keep in mind is that biblical priesthood has two characteristics: priesthood has a given order, and then each order has its distinctive function.
+What we need to also keep in mind is that biblical priesthood has two identifiers: priesthood has a given order, and then each order has its own characteristic function.
 This is the topic of investigation of this article.
-If we some clarity on these two characters, it will help us to put away preconceived thoughts and perceptions, which so often we eventually find have no basis in God’s testimony.
+If we gain some clarity on these two things, it will help us to put away preconceived thoughts and perceptions, which so often have no basis in God’s testimony.

 Psalm 110:4 (NKJV)